 For applications with load transients (sudden changes in load current), regulator response will benefit from external output capacitance.
-The recommended output capacitance of 330 μF will allow the module to meet its transient response specification (see product datasheet).
-For most applications, a high quality computergrade aluminum electrolytic capacitor is adequate.
-These capacitors provide decoupling over the frequency range, 2 kHz to 150 kHz, and are suitable when ambient temperatures are above 0 °C. For operation below 0 °C, tantalum, ceramic or Os-Con type capacitors are recommended.
+The value of 330 μF is used to define the transient response specification (see datasheet).
+For most applications, a high quality computer-grade aluminum electrolytic capacitor is adequate.
+These capacitors provide decoupling over the frequency range, 2 to 150 kHz, and are suitable for ambient temperatures above 0 °C. Below 0 °C, tantalum, ceramic or Os-Con type capacitors are recommended.
 When using one or more non-ceramic capacitors, the calculated equivalent ESR should be no lower than 4 m Ω (7 m Ω using the manufacturer's maximum ESR for a single capacitor).
 A list of preferred low-ESR type capacitors are identified in Table 2.